‘Laverne & Shirley’ actor Cindy Williams dies at 75

 As ratings dropped in the sixth season, the characters moved from Milwaukee to Burbank, California, trading their brewery jobs for work at a department store.

 In 1982, Williams became pregnant and wanted her working hours curtailed.
-When her demands weren’t met, she walked off the set, and filed suit against its production company.
+When her demands weren’t met, she walked off the set, and filed a lawsuit against its production company.
 She appeared infrequently during the final season.

 Her acting career began with small roles in television starting in 1969, with appearances on “Room 222,” “Nanny and the Professor” and ”Love, American Style.”